apache/apex-core/operator_development.md

 Positioning of Operators in the DAG
 -----------------------------------

-We may refer to operators depending on their positioning with respect to one another.
-For any operator opr, we have the following types of operators.
+We may refer to operators depending on their position with respect to one another.
+For any operator opr (see image below), there are two types of operators.

 1.  **Upstream operators** - These are the operators from which there is a directed path to opr in the application DAG.